The Ultimate Guide to Black Friday and Cyber Monday Marketing Campaigns

 Black Friday started as an in-store shopping day but has a trend of being overhauled by online shopping with sales lasting longer and starting earlier.
 This means that planning for Black Friday marketing campaigns is more important than ever.
 If you want to score big on Black Friday, start preparing your campaigns now!

 The rapid rise of mobile shopping has made Black Friday even more important to retailers and online businesses.
-Consumers shopping behaviour is changing, with purchases made using a smartphone increasing year over year, with $11.2bn worldwide mobile sales in November last year alone.
-Mobile conversion is growing and purchases made on mobile devices has grown to a record 40% of sales in 2017 Black Friday, up from 29% in 2016.
+Consumers shopping behaviour is changing, with purchases made using a smartphone increasing year over year.
+In 2018, website visits from smartphones accounted for 49% of all traffic.
+Mobile conversion is growing and purchases made on mobile devices has grown to a record 40% of sales in 2018 Black Friday, up from 29% in 2016.
 Savvy consumers now expect to get great Black Friday deals and search the offers online so you have to plan early to stand out during the biggest online shopping event of the year.
 We want to help you to be one step ahead of your competitors and make sure your offers are found and stand out in the Black Friday noise.

 So given this is one of the busiest and competitive retail shopping events of the year, we’ve created this FREE step by step guide on how to compete in the crowded online space during Black Friday sales to make sure you are set up for success this year!